stevekinney/stevekinney.net/src/writing/svelte-stores.md

 //  `useState` in React.
 ```

-But, like I said, the extra fun comes with the fact that basically anything can be a store as long as it abides by contract that comes along with stores.
+Like I said, the extra fun comes with the fact that basically anything can be a store as long as it abides by the contract that comes along with stores.
 What's involved in this?
 Basically, you need to implement the following:

 - An object that has a `subscribe` method.
 - That `subscribe` method should return a function that allows you to unsubscribe from changes.